Edward Via College of Osteopathic Medicine- Carolinas Campus

 For information on VCOM's dual degree/concurrent program offerings, visit www.vcom.edu/admissions/parallel-degree.

-This is a one-year graduate level program designed for students who need to enhance their academics in order to gain acceptance to an osteopathic (DO) or allopathic (MD) medical program.
-It provides an opportunity for highly motivated individuals to grow as a student and to improve their academics to a level that can allow them to earn admittance into medical school.
-The program is offered to attract individuals from rural areas, low socioeconomic status backgrounds, and underrepresented minorities, although acceptance is not limited to individuals from these groups. https://www.vcom.edu/premedical_admissions.
+The one-year graduate level program (master’s degree offered on the Virginia campus, is designed for students who need to enhance their academic preparation in order to gain acceptance to an osteopathic (DO) or allopathic (MD) medical program.
+The program provides an opportunity for highly motivated individuals to grow as a student and to improve their academics to a level that can allow them to earn admittance into medical school.
+The graduates of this program who meet all recommended performance levels have a high rate of acceptance in osteopathic medical school. www.vcom.edu/premedical_admissions

 VCOM has several outreach and other educational opportunities in the field of geriatrics for interested students.